skilion/skilion.github.io/content/blog/music-reactive-led-matrix/index.md

 My biggest mistake was over estimating the power capacity of the buck converters.

-I have experience with the super compact ["Mini 360" buck converter](https://duckduckgo.com/?q=mini+360+buck+converter) and I remembered from their spec that they could output up to `3A`.
+I had experience with the super compact ["Mini 360" buck converter](https://duckduckgo.com/?q=mini+360+buck+converter) and I remembered from its spec that it could output up to `3A`.

-I had read somewhere that a single WS2812B LED consumes a maximum of `0.06A`, so two strips of `1m` should consume a maximum of `2 * 30 * 0.06A = 3.6A`.
+I had read somewhere that a single WS2812B LED could consume a maximum of `0.06A`, so two strips of `1m` should consume a maximum of `2 * 30 * 0.06A = 3.6A`.
 I thought `0.06A` was probably an extreme case and that the real limit would be lower so I decided to connect each Mini 360 to 2 strips.

 However, I overlooked the fact that `3A` was the **peak** output of the Mini 360, only sustainable for a short period of time.
 In my practical tests the Mini 360 becomes **dangerously hot** over `1.5A` and I realized that only when testing the LED matrix after all the soldering and cabling was done.